 Do you need a gas flow meter comparison guide?
 Keeping in mind that accurate measurement begins with selecting the right technology for any application, here are four steps to consider when choosing a natural gas flow meter with a flow meter comparison and a selection guide.

 Before selecting your flowmeter technology, understand the application.
 In a recent post, we provided tips to consider when choosing a gas flow meter technology.
 To paraphrase, better understand the application by determining:

 - What is the purpose?
-Why do you need the meter, for custody transfer, submetering, monitoring, industrial process gas?
+Why do you need the meter?
+Is it for custody transfer, submetering, monitoring, industrial process gas?
 Do you need mass flow or volumetric flow?
 What is your budget?

 - Where is the meter intended to be installed?
 What are the environmental conditions?
 Will there be extreme temperatures?
 Is there sufficient straight run?
 Are there regulations to consider?
 Noise or vibration concerns?

 What do you need from the meter?
 Do you need a totalizer or a local display?
 What are your calibration expectations?
 Do you need to be able to upgrade the meter to advanced electronics?
 What are your maintenance requirements?

 Gathering this information will help guide you in making an intelligent selection to measure your natural gas.